0x00019913/meshy/README.md

 * once the necessary number of markers has been placed, the result of the measurement shows up in the infobox
 * placing more markers performs the measurement again, replacing old markers on a FIFO (first in, first out) basis

-`Meshy` has the following modes of measurement:
+`meshy` has the following modes of measurement:

 ## Length